nachocab/nachocab.github.io/_posts/2013-09-17-awk-gtf-how-to-analyze-a-transcriptome-like-a-pro-part-2.md

 Done with letters!
 </code></pre>

-The `-e` option tells `echo` to convert each `\n` into a new line (that is just a convenient way of printing multiple lines from a single character string).
+The `-e` option tells `echo` to convert each `\n` into a new line, which is a convenient way of printing multiple lines from a single character string.

-In AWK, anything between the initial and the final quote `'` can contain all the whitespace we want, so I separated the first rule from the `END` rule to make them easier to read.
+In AWK, any amount of whitespace is allowed between the initial and the final quote `'`.
+I separated the first rule from the `END` rule to make them easier to read.

 Now we are ready for counting.